Key insights

 CMS details various policies for new technology payments:

-- CMS indicates that 11 existing devices and drugs will continue receiving add-on payments for FY 2024 while 15 will lose them after this year due to meeting their three-year anniversary and no longer being considered new.
+- CMS finalizes that 11 existing devices and drugs will continue receiving add-on payments for FY 2024 while 15 will lose them after this year due to meeting their three-year anniversary and no longer being considered new.

 Key policy changes